List of Meerkat Manor meerkats

 The Whiskers, the stars of Meerkat Manor.
 Flower, the dominant female for the first three series, is the meerkat wearing a tracking collar around her neck.

 The British documentary television programme Meerkat Manor (September 2005 – August 2008), produced by Oxford Scientific Films for Animal Planet International, documented the antics of various meerkats being studied by the Kalahari Meerkat Project.
 The meerkats live in matriarchal groups led by a dominant couple, who have exclusive mating and breeding rights.
 The remainder of the group is usually the offspring and relatives of the dominant couple.

 In the first three series of the four-series programme, five major groups of meerkats were regularly shown, however, its primary focus was on a group called the Whiskers, one of the largest and oldest of the research groups.
 Other groups featured were neighbouring rival groups of the Whiskers and groups formed by former Whiskers members.
 During the first series, a group called the Lazuli were depicted as the Whiskers' main rivals, with occasional appearances by the smaller Gattaca group.
 In the second series, the Commandoes were introduced as one of the toughest rivals the Whiskers had ever faced, and by the third, the Commandoes had forced the Whiskers to move.
 The Whiskers then acquired two new neighbouring groups, the Zappa, with whom they had frequent confrontations, and the short-lived Starsky group formed by a trio of evicted Whiskers females.
 In the fourth and final series, one of the Whiskers' females formed a new group, the Aztecs.

 The meerkat families and individuals are listed in order of appearance with the official names and spellings from the original broadcast of the programme used for their primary identification.
 Differences in the American or Australian broadcasts are noted as necessary, and the information reflects the state of meerkats at the series's end.
-Meerkats which only appeared in one or two episodes, are unnamed, or otherwise have no significance in the overall programme are not included.
+Meerkats that only appeared in one or two episodes, are unnamed, or otherwise have no significance in the overall programme are not included.